 FairVote is currently exploring the impact of RCV on the representation of women and people of color at the local level.
 For more information about our projects, progress and plans see the Representation page.

-In nations that use RCV for partisan elections, the impacts of RCV on independent and third party voters has been studied.
+The impact of RCV on independent and third party voters in countries that use RCV has been studied thoroughly.
 For more see our International Experience page.

 Voter turnout in cities that have adopted RCV is comparable to, and often higher than, turnout in other cities.
 In elections using RCV in the Bay Area in 2014, voter turnout decline was less than in other parts of the state and voter turnout was generally higher than past non-RCV elections.